Weed control in lawns and other turf

 Weed Identification and Characteristics

 Lawn weeds may conveniently be divided into two classes based on the way in which they emerge from the seed.
 Monocots emerge with a single seed leaf whereas dicots emerge with two seed leaves.
 Most monocot weeds found in turfgrass are from the family Gramineae and are termed weedy grasses .
 Examples include crabgrass, annual bluegrass, tall fescue, and quackgrass.
 Dicots, on the other hand, are termed broadleaf weeds and include such plants as dandelion, clover, ground ivy, knotweed, and plantain.

 Weedy grasses and broadleaf weeds are further divided into groups according to the plants' length of life.
 Perennial weeds have a life of more than two years, though new seeds may be produced every year.
 Biennial weeds have a life of two years, generally storing up food reserves in the leaves and roots the first year and producing seed in the second year.
 The biennial weeds often are grouped with perennial weeds since control is similar.
 Annual weeds germinate from seed, grow, flower, and produce seed in less than one year.
 Summer annuals germinate in the spring and mature in the fall, whereas winter annuals germinate in fall or late winter and mature in late spring.

 Effective control of weeds in turf is based on correct identification.
 Many books and charts are available to help in identifying common lawn weeds.
-For additional help in weed identification, inquire at your county extension service.
+For additional help in weed identification, inquire at your University of Minnesota Extension county office.

 Methods of Control—Cultural